-Mr. Odani transitioned to the brand business business, and demonstrated his management skills on the retail front lines as President of Leilian Co., Ltd. and EDWIN Co., Ltd. Leveraging his extensive experience in the consumer busi-ness, he continues to take on front-line chal-lenges with a hands-on approach.
+Mr. Odani transitioned to the brand business after starting his career in the textile materials business, and demonstrated his management skills on the retail front lines as President of Leilian Co., Ltd. and EDWIN Co., Ltd. Leveraging his extensive experience in the consumer busi-ness, he continues to take on front-line chal-lenges with a hands-on approach.
 Currently in this position since 2023.

-- Tightening of environmental regulations - Ongoing 2024 logistics issue of driver shortages - -the cap on truck drivers' overtime hours starting from 2024-
+- Tightening of environmental regulations - Ongoing 2024 logistics issue of driver shortages the cap on truck drivers' overtime hours starting from 2024-